dhabi-ibn-musa/spiritual-rationality/docs/outline.md

   - [ ] but also western buddhism in particular
 - [ ] a catalog of empirical, phenomenological, and metaphysical claims made by various traditions
   - [ ] my sense, in evaluating these
+	- [ ] I may want to be like "here's some of the soteriologies people use, my interpretation phemoenologically"
+		- [ ] along with this is like, well, I want some snide remark on open awareness, but part of this is I want to build up to like, "so there's a lot of different claimed outcomes, and they're usually framed as 'this is the best, this is how things thould be' but that's insane or at least we need to find a synthesis among these models"